oaxacaariana/VirtualInterview/docs/overview.md

 3. The app parses the resume and generates a scorecard.
 4. The user can review saved resumes and prior score results.
 5. The user starts a mock interview using a selected resume.
+6. The interview screen can use browser mic, camera, subtitles, and eye-contact tracking while the conversation runs.
-6. The app stores interview turns, chat logs, and final review data.
+7. The app stores interview turns, chat logs, and final review data.

 ## Admin Workflow